-- A. Security guards will monitor and operate building fire alarm, environmental and intrusion detection systems, closed circuit television systems, automated access control systems, package and personnel screening systems, communications systems, and other protection devices or building equipment located on or near the post, in accordance with the Post Orders. - B. When an alarm sounds, the security guard must immediately report and record the incident as required by the Post Orders. - C. Security guards shall not disengage, shut off, remove, reposition, obstruct, or in any way interfere with the Government video surveillance cameras/systems.
-Deductions may be taken because of damaged or broken surveillance equipment that was under the control of a Contract security guard at the time of its malfunction or breakage.

-D. Security guards shall immediately notify their supervisor, the COTR, and the FPS MegaCenter if any of the systems under their control malfunction, fail completely, or otherwise need maintenance.
+- A. Security guards will monitor and operate building fire alarm, environmental and intrusion detection systems, closed circuit television systems, automated access control systems, package and personnel screening systems, communications systems, and other protection devices or building equipment located on or near the post, in accordance with the Post Orders. - B. When an alarm sounds, the security guard must immediately report and record the incident as required by the Post Orders. - C. Security guards shall not disengage, shut off, remove, reposition, obstruct, or in any way interfere with the Government video surveillance cameras/systems. - D. Security guards shall immediately notify their supervisor, the COTR, and the FPS Mega Center if any of the systems under their control malfunction, fail completely, or otherwise need maintenance.

-C-6.3-6 Utility Systems
+6.3-6 Utility Systems